emotechlab/griffin-lim/tutorial/README.md

 transform (ISTFT) to reconstruct the audio.

 The mel spectrogram uses mel frequency bands to compress a linear spectrogram to a more compressed representation.
+The reason it does this is to be more representative of human perception of pitch.
 It does that by multiplying the linear spectrogram by a filter bank.
 So we need to invert that multiplication to go back to a linear spectrogram.
 This is an optimisation problem as with matrix multiplication AB != BA.